Thursday, September 25, 2025

 2. China: With a national strategy focused on becoming a global AI leader by 2030, China is making massive investments in AI research and implementation.
 China is rich with natural resources and developed a widespread education system.
 Its large domestic market, military industry and rapid technological adoption will drive significant economic expansion powered by AI.

 3. United Kingdom: The UK has established itself as a European hub for AI, boasting a strong research base and a thriving startup scene.
 Government support and a focus on AI in key sectors like finance and healthcare will be significant drivers of its economic growth.
+The British government gets the cooperation of the American counterpart in the area of AI.
+Nvidia, Microsoft and Google were among the U.S. tech companies to announce major investments in the U.K.

 4. Germany: As a global manufacturing powerhouse, Germany is poised to leverage AI to revolutionize its industrial sector and growing military re-armament.
 The integration of AI into its "Industrie 4.0" strategy will enhance productivity and competitiveness.